-At Nightingale Primary our vision is Working Together to Build a Better World.
+At Nightingale Primary our vision is that we empower our community today to create brilliant citizens for the world tomorrow.
 We bring this to life through enabling our children to experience being part of a nurturing community that works together to realise our ambitions.
 We are an inclusive community that welcomes all children and works alongside their families to support them to fulfil their personal potential.
 We know that children develop in different ways and at different times and we believe strongly that their growth mindset with respect to both academic work and social interaction must be actively nurtured and developed.
 Through this they may gain an understanding of themselves as agents of change in their own lives.
 We use the 'Nightingale Habits' and the teaching and practice of mindfulness as strategies by which this can be achieved.